xzbdmw/colorful-menu.nvim/README.md

 					-- Maybe you want to dim arguments a bit. auguments_hl = "@comment",
 				},
+				go = {
+					-- When true, label for field and variable will format like "foo: Foo" -- instead of go's original syntax "foo Foo". add_colon_before_type = false,
+				},
 				typescript = {
 					-- Add more filetype when needed, these three taken from lspconfig are default value. enabled = { "typescript", "typescriptreact", "typescript.tsx" },